Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 You could also receive compensation for any material damage you have suffered due to the personal data breach.
 Material damage refers to the financial harm you experienced.

-A computer with a warning pop-up stating 'security breach'.
+A computer with a warning pop-up stating 'security breach.'

 When Can You Make A Data Breach Claim?